bjartemisund/policy/privacy-policy.md

 the services privacy policies: [Google Privacy Policy](http://www.google.com/policies/privacy/), [Trello Privacy Policy](https://www.atlassian.com/legal/privacy-policy) and [Miro Privacy Policy](https://miro.com/legal/privacy-policy/).
-> The information may be used for the purposes of operating our
-> website and providing our services.
-This is required to deliver the Service to
-> you as user, by taking steps, at your request, to enter into and to
+> The information may be used for the purposes of operating our website and providing our services.
+This is required to deliver the Service to you as user, by taking steps, at your request, to enter into and to fulfilling such a contract (Terms of Service) cf. GDPR art.
+6 (1) item b.

+* **Research information** We gather the data from and about the research subjects involved in the research we are conducting in relation to our product
+> The legal basis for this processing is our legitimate interests cf. GDPR art.
+6 (1) item f, namely the testing and improvement of our services.

+* **Investor information** We may process the data about our investors and potential investors visiting our data rooms.
-> fulfilling such a contract (Terms of Service) cf. GDPR art.
-6 (1)
+> The legal basis for this processing is our legitimate interests cf. GDPR art.
+6 (1) item f, namely the management of our company and its finances.

-> item b.
+Please note that, for some of our customers, we are the processor of the following and other data categories: Display Name, Email address, Admin user (yes / no), Organization affiliation (for personal user accounts associated with a Business account), Video rooms created, Room name, Profile picture, Background picture.

 ## How we process media (audio/video)
 Participants exchange media such as audio, video and screen sharing within meetings.
 We only process media to enable participants to use our Service; we do not process media for our own purposes.
 > The legal ground for processing media is to fulfill the contract (Terms of Service) cf. GDPR art.
 6 (1) item b.

-We will never store any media sent between participants in a room.
+We will not store any meeting recordings or media sent between participants in a room, except on a strictly transient basis where this is a necessary part of the transmission.
 Customers who have access to the “Recording” feature will be able to record meetings, and they are then responsible for collecting consents from all participants in the meeting prior to starting the recording.
 They are also responsible for storing and processing the recording in compliance with regulations after downloading it from Whereby.

 ### Security
 Rooms will by default be set to Group call mode.
 Group call mode is delivered over a dedicated server infrastructure to allow many people in conversation while ensuring good stability.
 Your stream will be sent through video router servers which transmits it to the other participants in the call, and also transmits their streams to you.
 Streams will always be encrypted (DTLS-SRTP) in transit, but will be decrypted and re-encrypted when passing through the video routers.
 We operate an infrastructure of video routers distributed across the world, and you will be automatically routed to the closest one.
 The video router servers and all of our infrastructure adhere to strict security measures, preventing any eavesdropping or interruption of the video/audio streams.